Mamentis/.github/README.md

-# .github
-Mamentis - Your AI Partner
+#Mamentis - Your AI Partner